arnoldrobbins/v10spell/README.md

 Doug McIlroy published a paper on the original UNIX <tt>spell</tt> in IEEE Transactions on Communications.
 It's available from his [home page](https://www.cs.dartmouth.edu/~doug/spell.pdf).

+In private mail to me, Doug says:

+	By the 10th edition, the word list no longer needed to be compressed, and "part-of-speech" affixability codes had been added, thanks to work of Ruby Jane Elliott.
+The codes cut down on the acceptance of silly derivatives.

+However, this version still uses the compressed dictionaries.
+He likely has a nenewer version of the code.

 ## Changes Made

 The original code looks to have been written such that it would compile for both C and C++.
 I have removed the C++ bits and gone for straight C. Along the way, I fixed a core dump issue in the main program that apparently didn't happen on the Research VAX systems.